NorthStarUAS/insgnss_tools/README.md

-# North Star UAS INS/GNSS/EKF Toolbox
+# NorthStar UAS -- Navigation INS/GNSS EKF Toolbox

 INS/GNSS, EKF, Sensor fusion toolbox with python wrappers.
 Suitable for use in small UAS applications.
 The code is structured with dual C++ and python